dustinpfister/blog_posts/_posts/vuejs-if.md

 So then because the type of the data.n property is a number, the value of PI is fixed to two decimal points.
 A silly example but you get the idea, this directive can be used to set some conditions for the tendering of elements, and any children within them.

-## 2 -Render methods as a vue if alternative
+## 2 - Render methods as a vue if alternative

 One alternative to the vue if directive is to get into using [render methods](/2019/05/12/vuejs-render/) in place of static templates.
 Within the body of a render method the full power of javaScript can be used including if statements and ternary operators.